RetroTournaments/argos/doc/SMB.md

+The first task was to get an understanding of the game as a player and also technically.
+The first part, there are tutorials.
+The second part, there is the disassembly.
+Read / Skim it and mess with it.
+Create TASes watch memory addresses, tinker etc.

 A very early task was to extract all of the nametables from all of the levels.
 That process is not currently included in this repository.
 At a high